Cray-HPE/docs-csm/operations/network/Default_IP_Address_Ranges.md

 There are several network values and other pieces of system information that must be unique to the customer system.

--   IP values and the network for `ncn-m001` and the BMC on `ncn-m001`.
+-   IP address values and the network for `ncn-m001` and the BMC on `ncn-m001`.
 -   The main Customer Access Network \(CAN\) subnet and the two address pools mentioned below need to be part of the main subnet.

     For more information on the CAN, see [Customer Access Network](customer_access_network/Customer_Access_Network_CAN.md).